toddsundsted/mxnet.cr/README.md

 If you want to see what MXNet.cr can do, check out [toddsundsted/deep-learning](https://github.com/toddsundsted/deep-learning).
-It's a collection of problems and solutions from [Deep Learning - The Straight Dope](https://gluon.mxnet.io/), a set of notebooks teaching deep learning using MXNet.
+It is a collection of problems and solutions from [Deep Learning - The Straight Dope](https://gluon.mxnet.io/), a set of notebooks teaching deep learning using MXNet.